The Italian Tech Week 2022 is already sold out: how to follow it in streaming-breakinglatest.news-Breaking Latest News

 The Italian Tech Week, the largest Italian event on technology and innovation, is sold out.
-The free online registrations, which opened last September 5th, sold out in just two weeks: more than 3300 people will attend the events in attendance September 29th and as many will follow on September 30th, characterized by the conversation between Patrick Collisonco-founder of Stripe, and John Elkannpresident and CEO of Exor, as well as president of Ferrari and Stellantis.
+The free online registrations, which opened last September 5th, sold out in just two weeks: those who have booked will be able to attend the events in attendance on 29 and 30 September next, including the conversation between guest star Patrick Collisonco-founder of Stripe, and John Elkannpresident and CEO of Exor, as well as president of Ferrari and Stellantis.

 Those who have not been able to book a ticket will still be able to follow the Conference in streaming on Italian Techthe Gedi hub dedicated to new technologies that organized the event, and on the websites of all the publications of the publishing group, including Republic, The print e The XIX Century.